“Each finalist encourages communities to stay and actively participate, enlivening their neighborhoods and tightening the fabric of their cities.”

 The award was created through the generosity of Amanda M. Burden, New York City Planning Commissioner and 2009 laureate of the ULI J. C. Nichols Prize for Visionaries in Urban Development.
 In 2011 the Kresge Foundation, MetLife Foundation, and the ULI Foundation joined forces to continue the ULI Urban Open Space Award through 2014.

 The winner of the ULI Urban Open Space Award receives a commemorative plaque and is recognized in an awards ceremony held in conjunction with ULI’s Fall Meeting.
-A $10,000 cash prize is awarded to the individual or organization most responsible for the creation of the winning open space project.
+A $10,000 cash prize is awarded to support the individual or organization most responsible for the regular upkeep and/or creation of the winning open space project.
 Further recognition includes press releases and announcements in Urban Land magazine and on ULI.org.

 Eligible projects must: